Tuesday Tips: Michigan Ross Fall 2019 MBA Essay Tips

-This essay is straightforward and Ross is not looking for extra explanation.
-Ideally you can describe your career path in a sentence or two and use the remainder of the space to elaborate.
+To meet the goal of a straightforward answer to this question you should your career goal in a sentence or two and use the remainder of the space to elaborate.

 Recruiters assess whether you’re able to bring relevant skills/strengths to the table, so we do the same.
 Some of the skills and knowledge you’ll need will be developed during your time in the MBA program, but students are more successful in their career search if they understand the skills required to succeed in their chosen field.”

 This section should only be used to convey information not addressed elsewhere in your application, for example, completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.

 Take it directly from the Ross admissions director: “The optional essay should only be used if there’s something in your background that requires a brief explanation.
 It’s not the place to submit an essay you wrote for another school, or to tell us how much you love Ross.”

 Think about anything that may raise questions while reviewing a resume, transcript or recommendations.
 Typically the kinds of gaps that raise questions are significant gaps in employment (more than a few months), anything below a C on your college transcript (particularly in quantitative coursework) and low test scores.

 Stacy Blackman Consulting has worked with successful candidates to Michigan Ross for over a decade and can offer comprehensive strategic advice every step of the way.
 Contact us to learn more.